 How to Develop your Critical Thinking Skills

 Nursing is an honorable profession, and nurses are the heart and soul of the healthcare system.
 Furthermore, nurses are at the front-lines of administering and evaluating treatment.
+Critical thinking for nurses is a crucial skill to have.
 The nurse is the patient’s advocate and the patient relies on the nurse to be his or her advocate.
-It is the nurse that the patient spends the most time during his/her stay in the hospital.
+It is the nurse that the patient spends the most time during his or her stay in the hospital.

 After identifying the adversity and then researching, we must then dismiss any information that doesn’t have relevance.
-All of this began with curiosity.
-The nurse that is curious is the nurse that will develop Critical Thinking Skills.
+All of this begins with curiosity.
+The nurse that is curious is the nurse that will develop critical thinking skills.
 Critical thinking is the intellectual disciplined process of actively and skillfully conceptualizing the unknown and then applying the rational.

 The Trauma Nurse

-For example in the Trauma unit, the nurse must anticipate injuries according to the Mechanism or Injury.
+For example in the Trauma Unit, the nurse must anticipate injuries according to the mechanism or injury.
 If the patient sustained an injury on his/her left side, the nurse must have knowledge of what organs are present on the left side of the body.
-This is basic knowledge for the Trauma Nurse and requires Basic Thinking.
-Next, he/she must then determine the adversities that may exist with injuries of those organs.
+This is basic knowledge for the trauma nurse and requires basic thinking.
+Next, he/she must then determine the adversities that may exist with injuries to those organs.
 He/she may determine the liver has been injured.
-Then he/she must determine the significance of a liver damage.
+Then he/she must determine the significance of liver damage.

-The Critical Thinking nurse must think about the functions of the liver, the signs and symptoms of liver damage and what diagnostics will assist his/her to arrive at the subtleties of liver damage.
-You can see, Critical Thinking begins with basic knowledge and then with curiosity, he/she will be able to Critically Think the dynamics of liver damage.
+The critical thinking nurse must think about the functions of the liver, the signs and symptoms of liver damage and what diagnostics are needed to create an informed decision regarding treatment.
+You can see, critical thinking begins with basic knowledge and then with curiosity.
+This capability will allow the nurse to critically think about the dynamics of liver damage.

 The ER Nurse

-For the ER Nurse, the nurse must have an awareness of compensatory mechanisms that keep the body alive.
-Those compensatory mechanisms include: a heart rate that speeds up in order to deliver more blood to organs; respiratory rate speeds up to compensate the delivery of more oxygen to the organs; and the peripheral blood is shunted to the core of the body to conserve the existing blood supply.
+The ER nurse must have an awareness of compensatory mechanisms that keep the body alive.
+Compensatory mechanisms include: heart rate, which speeds up in order to deliver more blood to the vital organs; respiratory rate, which speeds up to compensate for the delivery of more oxygen to the organs; and peripheral circulation, which shunts to the core of the body to conserve the existing blood supply.
 Therefore, the heart rate and respiratory rate need to remain high.
 These compensatory mechanisms must remain in place until the etiology of the problem is defined.

 When these compensatory mechanisms can no longer keep the body alive, the blood pressure (BP) will drop.
-The BP is the deciding factor for the patient to be stable or unstable.
-The nurse that has been able to critically think the dynamics of compensatory mechanisms is better able to understand the dynamics of a sick patient.
+The BP is the deciding factor for the patient to be determined as stable or unstable.
+The nurse that is able to critically think about the dynamics of compensatory mechanisms is better able to understand the dynamics of a sick patient.

 The Pediatric Nurse

-For the Pediatric Nurse, the nurse must have an understanding of these compensatory mechanisms.
+The Pediatric nurse must also have an understanding of compensatory mechanisms.
 If the child has increased work of breathing, increased respiratory rate, and increased heart rate, then the child has respiratory distress.

-Children’s appearance provides more evidence.
-Children are unique with their appearance.
-They either “look good” or “look bad.”
-If the child looks good, they have good tone and interact with their parents with good eye contact.
-If the child looks bad, the child will have poor tone, will not interact with his/her parent and will have a glassy stare.
+Furthermore, a child’s appearance provides more evidence for the nurse to determine a problem.
+Children are unique with their appearance because they either “look good” or “look bad.”
+A child “looks good” if they have good tone and interact with their parents with good eye contact.
+A child “looks bad”, if they have poor tone, do not interact with their parents, and have a glassy stare.

 Some premature contractions are benign and some are life threatening.
-Premature Contractions that originate in the atrium are not life-threatening (PAC’s).
-Those that originate in the AV node are not life-threatening.
-(PJC’s).
+Premature contractions that originate in the atrium (PAC’s) are not life-threatening.
+Also, Premature contractions that originate in the AV node (PJC’s) are not life-threatening.
 But those that originate in the ventricles (PVC’s) have the propensity to be life-threatening.

-Premature Ventricular Contractions or PVC’s do not “kick out” much cardiac volume.
+Premature Ventricular Contractions, or PVC’s, do not “kick out” much cardiac volume.
 Therefore, the more PVC’s the greater the concern.
 PVC’s may originate from several foci in the ventricle’s.
 Multi-focal PVC’s are more dangerous than uni-focal PVC’s.
 PVC’s that have patterns such as quadrigeminal, trigeminal, and bigeminal become a greater concern.
 PVCs that land on a T wave can be catastrophic.
-Remember, this began with curiosity and then progressed to determination and ultimately to critically thinking..
+This is called the R on the T phenomenon.
+Remember, this began with curiosity and then progressed to determination and ultimately to critically thinking.

 When Premature contractions occur the machine reads this premature contraction as an increase in heart rate.
-Usually premature contractions create a pause after the premature beat and the machine indicates a decrease in heart rate.
-Therefore, when observing the baseline of a fetal heart rate, the L/D nurse will assess a spike upward followed by a spike downward.
+Usually premature contractions create a pause after the premature beat, therefore the machine indicates a decrease in heart rate.
+When observing the baseline of a fetal heart rate, the Labor and Delivery nurse will assess a spike upward followed by a spike downward.
 This indicates a premature beat has occurred.

 In understanding this, the critical thinking nurse will then delve into the ramifications of premature beats.
 A serious ramification includes diminished cardiac output which results with poor perfusion to the fetus.
 Remember, this began with curiosity and then progressed determination and ultimately critically thinking skills.